From Invisible on Google to 50,000+ Weekly Impressions

 What We Built

 The key insight: The hard part isn't writing.
-It's everything around the writing: knowing which topics to cover, publishing at a consistent cadence, catching errors before they go live, measuring what's working, and feeding those learnings back into the next round.
-We automated the entire loop.
+It's everything around the writing: knowing which topics to cover, drafting consistently, catching errors before a clinician has to see them, measuring what's working, and feeding those learnings back into the next round.
+We automated the work around the writing.
+The clinical judgment stays with the clinician.

 Search-data-driven topic selection: Every topic in the publishing queue is backed by actual Google search volume data.
 We use Google's own keyword tools to find what patients are searching for, how many searches per month, and how competitive each term is.
 Topics are prioritized by a combination of search volume, competition level, and relevance to the practice's services.
 No guessing.